 - Purchase the complete Expat Arrivals Oslo Guide (PDF)

-Oslo is the capital of Norway, situated at the head of the 110-mile (177km) long Oslo Fjord.
+Oslo, the capital of Norway, is situated at the head of the 110-mile (177km) long Oslo Fjord.
 Regardless of which direction it is entered from, whether by air, sea or road, expats will likely be struck by the profusion of nature surrounding the city.
-Nestled between water, islands and forested hills, Oslo's physical layout is closely linked with its natural features.
+Nestled between water, islands and forested hills, Oslo's physical layout is closely linked with its natural features, and the city's surrounding scenery is simply breathtaking.

-Expats moving to Oslo will find that even in the city centre, the nearest park is never more than a few blocks away from their accommodation.
-A 10-minute boat ride from the city centre transports residents to lovely beaches on the Oslo Fjord islands.
+Expats moving to Oslo will discover that, even in the city centre, the nearest park is never more than a few blocks away from their accommodation.
+There is so much to do see and do here.
+A mere 10-minute boat ride from Oslo's main hub, lovely beaches await on the Oslo Fjord islands.
 In winter, the city has hundreds of miles of cross-country trails within its boundaries, in addition to eight ski centres.

 The city is the cultural, scientific, economic and administrative centre of Norway and contributes almost a quarter of the country's gross domestic product.
 The government and parliament are located here, and at the end of Oslo's main street, Karl Johan’s Gate, is the Royal Palace, home to Norway’s royal family.
 The city is also a hub for Norwegian trade, banking and industry, as well as being an important centre for maritime industries and trade in Europe.

-Oslo is consistently ranked as one of the most expensive cities in the world, but the city's relatively high cost of living is balanced by the high quality of life enjoyed by its residents.
+Oslo is consistently ranked as one of the most expensive cities in the world, but the city's relatively high cost of living is balanced by high salaries, and the high quality of life enjoyed by its residents.
+Its public transport is excellent and there's very little reason to own a car in Oslo.

 For several years Oslo's population of around 650,000 has been growing at an annual rate of around two percent.
 A large portion of this growth stems from immigration, which in turn, is changing it into an increasingly cosmopolitan city.
 The immigrant and expat share of the population in the city now stands at more than 25 percent.